micheam/go-pipeline/README.md

 - [ ] sink/WriteTo     - Create a sink which will write incoming Byte to a given io.Writer.
 - [ ] flow/Reduce - Start with first element and then apply the current and next value to the given function, when upstream complete the current value is emitted downstream.
+- [ ] sink/ForEach[T] - Invoke a given procedure for each element received.

 - [ ] flow/Balance[T] – (1 input, N outputs) given an input element emits to one of its output ports
 - [ ] flow/Concat[A] – (2 inputs, 1 output) concatenates two streams (first consume one, then the second one)